What is Fentanyl? A Parents Guide to Fentanyl & Teens

 There is no way for your teenager to tell if a single counterfeit pill will contain the tiniest trace amount of fentanyl, a lethal dose, or a dose that’s 4x as deadly.

+The final fatal risk of IFM is deception.
 Your teen may not even know they’re taking a counterfeit pill.
 They could be told they’re receiving a legitimate prescription opioid, anti-anxiety, or ADHD medication, with no understanding of the danger it holds.

 What Does Fentanyl Look Like?

 Counterfeit pills or illicit street drugs may contain deadly levels of fentanyl, and your teen wouldn’t be able to see it, taste it, or smell it.
-It is nearly impossible to tell if drugs have been mixed with fentanyl unless those drugs are tested with fentanyl test strips.

 What Color is Fentanyl?

 Fentanyl itself is typically a white powder, but its appearance can vary when mixed with other substances.
+Your teen is not likely to have a small bag of straight fentanyl at home.

-Illicit fentanyl may come in several forms:
+Illicit fentanyl can be found in several forms:

-• Powder: White or off-white.
+• Powder: White or off-white

 • Pills: Can mimic prescription medications like oxycodone.